Restoring Chesapeake Bay habitats

 Ruhl and Rybicki investigated the dynamics of submerged aquatic vegetation (SAV) and assessed water quality in the Potomac River, a major tributary of Chesapeake Bay, over a period of 18 years (1990-2007).

-They found evidence that improved water quality in the Potomac River resulting from restoration efforts such as modifications to waste water treatment plants has greatly benefitted SAV habits in the river from Washington DC to about 90 kilometres downstream.
+They found evidence that improved water quality in the Potomac River resulting from restoration efforts such as modifications to waste water treatment plants has greatly benefited SAV habits in the river from Washington DC to about 90 kilometres downstream.

 Nutrient levels and the amount of suspended solids have fallen, allowing more light to penetrate the water.
 Native species now flourish in many SAV habitats, competing successfully with exotic species.
 Over a dozen species of SAV, including the exotic hydrilla, co-exist in this reach of the Potomac that was almost barren in a 1978-1981 survey conducted by the US Geological Survey.